 • Illicit drugs use and alcohol abuse account for two-thirds of all violent behavior, one-half of all injuries, one third of all emotional difficulties and one-third of all academic problems on college campuses.
 Students must be aware that substance abuse leads to financial, health, psychological, work, school and legal problems.

-For information on health risks associated with Alcohol and other Drugs please refer to www.craftonhills.edu then link to Student Resources and Health & Wellness Center.
+For information on health risks associated with Alcohol and other Drugs please refer to www.craftonhills.edu then link to Student Resources and Health & Wellness Center, or visit: ncadi.samhsa.gov

 Are you at risk?